Physio Led Group Exercise

 Pilates incorporates the use of specialised apparatus and equipment into movement routines designed to enhance flexibility, strength, coordination, proprioception and balance.
-Pilates exercises used in physiotherapy and exercise physiology exercise programs to rehabilitate injuries and recondition muscles is commonly referred to as ‘Clinical Pilates’.
+Pilates exercises used in physiotherapy and exercise physiology exercise programs to rehabilitate injuries and recondition muscles and was previously referred to as ‘Clinical Pilates’.

 Pilates exercise has been shown to improve core stability, enhance biomechanical efficiency of movement, reduce acute and chronic pain (such as lower back pain) and increase strength, flexibility and balance.
 The nature of the Pilates method and apparatus is such that exercise routines can be tailored to suit all fitness levels and abilities and as a result, is suitable for almost everyone.

 Pilates, as originally developed by Joseph Pilates, and following the principles of centrology, focuses on improving movement, strength, control and core stability.
 Joseph Pilates designed apparatus and exercise that specifically involved:

 - muscles of the trunk or torso to provide central or ‘core’ stability

 - a mind-body connection for improved movement control, flexibility, proprioception and balance

 - task orientation – your brain learns tasks, not specific movements when it forms new patterns.